lfost42/franchise/README.md

 - Develop front-end
 - Option to add, modify, and delete locations.
-- Option to upload a new csv file and run the algorithm on it.
+- Option to upload a new csv file and run analysis on it.
 - Consume an API for mapping purposes.
-- Display locations on a map.
-- Display algorithm results on a map.
+- Display locations and analysis results on a map.
 - Improve time complexity.
 - Add a dashboard
 - Option to export dashboard results.